From Pixels to Torques with Linear Feedback: Experimental Results

 \subsection{Simulation Setup}

 We evaluate the closed-loop performance of our pixel-based linear output-feedback policy in a simulated cartpole environment.
 We specify two models: a \emph{nominal} model, which is simplified and contains up to $5\%$ parametric model error, and a \emph{true} model, which is used exclusively for simulating the system in a ``real-world'' environment to evaluate the algorithm's performance.
-We additionally introduce Gaussian process noise applied to the control inputs of the true model.
+We additionally introduce Gaussian noise applied to the control inputs of the true model.
 The nominal model is used to design the teacher LQG policy, which uses encoder measurements of the cartpole's configuration as observations for its state estimator.
-The encoder quantization is simulated as observation noise in the true model.
-To simulate a camera sensor for the pixels-to-torques student policy, we use Makie~\cite{danisch_makiejl_2021} to render greyscale images of the simulated cartpole.
+Observation noise is simulated as encoder quantization in the true model.
+To simulate a camera sensor for the pixels-to-torques student policy, we use Makie~\cite{danisch_makiejl_2021} to render greyscale images of the simulated cartpole at a resolution of $125\times160$ pixels.
 To discern these image-based observations from the true, ``real-world'' system, we visualize the true system in Meshcat~\cite{deits_meshcatjl_2024}.
+The pixels-to-torques student policy is learned on a computer equipped with a $64$-core AMD Threadripper CPU and $64$GB of RAM.

 \textbf{ }